TobiasSekan/NetOdt/api.md

 // and use a automatic generated temporary folder using var odtDocument = new OdtDocument("E:/MyDocument.odt");

+// Create a new ODT document, save the ODT document into the given uniform resource identifier
+// and use a automatic generated temporary folder var documentUri  = new Uri("E:/MyDocument.odt") using var odtDocument = new OdtDocument(documentUri);

 // Create a new ODT document, save the ODT document into the given file path
 // and use the given temporary folder using var odtDocument = new OdtDocument("E:/MyDocument.odt", "E:/TempFolder");

+// Create a new ODT document, save the ODT document into the given uniform resource identifier
+// and use the given uniform resource identifier for the temporary folder var documentUri  = new Uri("E:/MyDocument.odt") var temporaryUri = new Uri("E:/TempFolder") using var odtDocument = new OdtDocument(documentUri, temporaryUri);
 ```

 ## Write unformatted values and text into the document